 Graphics are the most universal means of conveying information.
 They are easy to comprehend and remember, they attract people’s attention, and we get in contact with them every moment of our lives.
 Hardly any modern project is finished without at least some design work, which tells volumes about its impact.
 It is one of the most significant elements of any business niche today: Finances Online reports that 49% of small and midsize businesses consider design as a very important part of their success.
 Social media marketing, billboards, Google and Facebook ads – doesn’t matter.
 Design is everywhere.

 Naturally, the main niche where design is used is marketing, which is the primary post-production part of most projects.
-The increase in the need for design is evident: 68% of marketers plan to increase the use of visuals in their marketing products.
+The increase in the need for design is evident: 68% of marketers plan to increase the use of visuals in their marketing or digital products.
 It increases the visibility of your project, making it more recognizable and attractive.

 It concerns not only graphic design, though: due to rapid technological advancement, UI/UX design has become not less ubiquitous than its more traditional variation. eConsultancy reports that 74% of companies think proper user experience is a vital instrument to increase their sales.
 Thus, depending on the type of your project, it is almost inevitable that you will have to use a certain type of design to make it successful.

-Latest project management trends show that the industry continues to lean heavily towards digitalization.
+The latest project management trends show that the industry continues to lean heavily towards digitalization.
 Although not every company has embraced it yet, technology is a very large part of the industry.
 It makes communication and multitasking much easier, allows remote work option, creates new jobs, and leaves more room for cognitive skills, taking away the mechanical tasks.
 We are now able to concentrate on such things as creating a better design since we do not have to worry about missing someone’s feedback and forwarding tons of emails.
 Naturally, you have to keep up with all this crazy-tempo thing, and if you need help particularly with the design area – Approval Studio is always there to help you!

 And lastly, we want to know your opinion!
 So, how do you think…